 2. Head Lights

 A functioning headlight is needed in all states and has the capacity to adjust between high and low lights.
-It should pass by the Department of Transportation.
+It should be passed by the Department of Transportation.

-The low/high switching ability appears to use in different places, which has created considerable misunderstanding in dirt-riding groups.
+The low/high switching ability appears to be used in different places, which has created considerable misunderstanding in dirt-riding groups.
 But, having the ability to use high beams is an excellent idea for safety.

-It does not need to power by a battery, and it may connect to the back brake.
+It does not need to be powered by a battery, and it may connect to the back brake.
 The high beam sign should be visible from the rider’s sitting position, and the switch should be approachable.

 3. License Plate

-Every vehicle on the road, including motorbikes, need its own license plate.
+Every vehicle on the road, including motorbikes, needs its own license plate.
 As a result, you must additionally install a bracket to hold your bike’s license plates.
-The manner in which the license plate holder should place varies by state.
+The manner in which the license plate holder should be placed varies by state.
 Make sure you follow these guidelines.

 4. Tires and Wheels